Blaeg/market_street/README.md

     rake db:migrate db:seed
     RAILS_ENV=test rake db:test:prepare

-Once everything is set up, start the server with `rails server` and direct your web browser to [localhost:3000/admin/overviews](http://localhost:3000/admin/overviews).
+Start the server with `rails server` and direct your web browser to [localhost:3000/admin/overviews]

 Write down the username/password (these are only shown once) and follow the directions.

 ## Environmental Variables
 Most users are using Amazon S3 or Heroku.
 Thus we have decided to have a setup easy to get your site up and running as quickly as possible in this production environment.
 Hence you should add the following ENV variables: